Dwight Gooden: 1992–1995

-1996–2000: New York Yankees and three other teams
+1996–1997: New York Yankees

 Gooden signed with the New York Yankees in 1996 as a free agent.
 After pitching poorly in April and nearly getting released, he was sent down to the minors where he worked on his mechanics and soon returned with a shortened wind-up.
-He no-hit the Seattle Mariners 2–0 at Yankee Stadium on May 14; the no-hitter was the first by a Yankee right-hander since Don Larsen's perfect game in the 1956 World Series, and the first by a Yankee right-hander during the regular season since Allie Reynolds' second no-hitter in 1951.
+He no-hit the Seattle Mariners 2–0 at Yankee Stadium on May 14; the no-hitter was the first by a Yankee right-hander since Don Larsen's perfect game in the 1956 World Series and the first by a Yankee right-hander during the regular season since Allie Reynolds' second no-hitter in 1951.
 He ended the 1996 season at 11–7, his first winning record since 1991, and showed flashes of his early form, going 10–2 with a 3.09 ERA from April 27 through August 12.
 He proved to be a valuable asset for the Yankees that season as David Cone was out until early September with an aneurysm in his shoulder.

 Gooden was left off the 1996 postseason roster due to injury and fatigue.
 In 1997, he posted a respectable 9–5 record with a 4.91 ERA.
 He had one start for the Yankees in the 1997 ALDS against the Cleveland Indians; coincidentally, he again faced his 1988 postseason nemesis Orel Hershiser.
 Gooden left Game 4 during the sixth inning with a 2–1 lead, but the Yankee bullpen faltered in the 8th, and Gooden was left with the no-decision.

+1998–1999: Cleveland Indians

-Gooden signed with the Cleveland Indians in 1998 and enjoyed moderate success, going 8–6 with a 3.76 ERA.
-He started two games for the Indians in the 1998 post-season, including one against his former team, the Yankees, both of which ended in no-decisions.
-He remained with the Indians in 1999 but did not match his respectable numbers in 1998, going 3–4 with a 6.26 ERA.
+Gooden then signed with Cleveland and enjoyed moderate success in 1998, going 8–6 with a 3.76 ERA.
+He started two games in the 1998 postseason, getting a no-decision against the Boston Red Sox and a loss to his former team, the Yankees.
+He remained with the Indians in 1999 but did not match his respectable numbers from the previous year, going 3–4 with a 6.26 ERA.

 In 1999, Gooden released an autobiography titled Heat, in which he discussed his struggles with alcohol and cocaine abuse.

+2000–2001: Houston, Tampa Bay, and New York Yankees (second stint)

-Gooden began the 2000 season with two sub-par stints with the Houston Astros and Tampa Bay Devil Rays but found himself back with the Yankees mid-season.
-He would go on to have a respectable second stint with the Yankees, going 4–2 with a 3.36 ERA as a spot starter and long reliever, including a win against his former team, the Mets, on July 8 in the regular-season Subway series.
+Gooden began the 2000 season with two subpar stints with the Houston Astros and Tampa Bay Devil Rays but found himself back with the Yankees mid-season.
+He would go on to have a respectable return with the Yankees, going 4–2 with a 3.36 ERA as a spot starter and long reliever, including a win against his former team, the Mets, on July 8 in the regular-season Subway Series.
 He made one relief appearance in each of the first two rounds of the playoffs, both times with the Yankees trailing.
-Gooden did not pitch in the 2000 World Series against the Mets, though 2000 would be the third time Gooden received a World Series ring in his career.
+Gooden did not pitch in the 2000 World Series against the Mets, though 2000 would be the second time Gooden received a World Series ring in his career.